LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>20</sup> They also that render evil for good are mine adversaries; because I follow [the thing that] good [is].
 <sup>21</sup> Forsake me not, O LORD: O my God, be not far from me.
 <sup>22</sup> Make haste to help me, O Lord my salvation.

 ## Chapter 39

-<sup>1</sup> «To the chief Musician, [even] to Jeduthun, A Psalm of David.» I said, I will take heed to my ways, that I sin not with my tongue: I will keep my mouth with a bridle, while the wicked is before me.
+> _To the chief Musician, [even] to Jeduthun, A Psalm of David._

+<sup>1</sup> I said, I will take heed to my ways, that I sin not with my tongue: I will keep my mouth with a bridle, while the wicked is before me.
 <sup>2</sup> I was dumb with silence, I held my peace, [even] from good; and my sorrow was stirred.
 <sup>3</sup> My heart was hot within me, while I was musing the fire burned: [then] spake I with my tongue,
 <sup>4</sup> LORD, make me to know mine end, and the measure of my days, what it [is; that] I may know how frail I [am].